denkisil/ccdb/README.md

 Simple data storage based on JSON format.

-# This is ESAMScript package, so don't try to use it with CommonJS
+# This is ESMAcript package, so don't try to use it with CommonJS

 # Install
 ```